-Instructional Photo Tour 2020
+Instructional Photo Tour 2022

-he Grizzlies of the Khutzeymateen Instructional Photo Tour 2020 combines a day of professional photography instruction with 5 full days of photographing grizzlies in the most breathtaking environment imaginable.
+he Grizzlies of the Khutzeymateen Instructional Photo Tour 2022 combines pre-trip professional photography instruction with 5 full days of photographing grizzlies in the most breathtaking environment imaginable.
 You will be provided with the opportunity, the conceptual and creative tools, and the techniques needed to capture fantastic images of North America's top land-based carnivore - the Grizzly Bear.

 Photography Instruction.
-The Instructional Photo Tour begins in Prince Rupert, BC with a full day of photography instruction by professional wildlife photographer Terri Shaddick.
-The session will be of benefit to all levels of photographers - from enthusiastic novices through to seasoned professionals.
-We will discuss both the technical and creative aspects of wildlife photography as well as the specifics and idiosyncrasies of photographing grizzlies in the Khutzeymateen Inlet and Estuary.
-While the instructional material will be agnostic with respect to camera brand and camera type it will be assumed that most participants will be bringing either digital SLR's or mirrorless cameras on the photo tour.
+The instructional component on this photo tour will take place in the weeks before the trip.
+Starting in 2022 we have taken the pre-trip photography instruction online, allowing you to take in the sessions in the comfort of your home.
+And, by going online and offering the instruction in the weeks before the trip you'll have time to reflect upon and digest the material long before you are face-to-face with the subjects.
+The two online sessions will be of benefit to all levels of photographers - from enthusiastic novices through to seasoned professionals.
+I'll discuss both the technical and creative aspects of wildlife photography as well as the specifics and logistics of photographing wildlife and scenery within the Great Bear Rainforest.
+While the instructional material will be agnostic with respect to camera brand and camera style (e.g., mirrorless vs. DSLR) it will be assumed that most participants will be bringing either digital SLR's or mirrorless cameras.